gtod/postgres-json/README.md

 ## Quickstart

 You will need a working PostgreSQL 9.4 beta install.
-On Debian I followed the instructions [here](https://wiki.postgresql.org/wiki/Apt).
+On Debian I followed the instructions at https://wiki.postgresql.org/wiki/Apt.
 There is a FAQ on getting the 9.4 beta which you should read to get the apt source line.
 Since I already had an earlier install, Debian put the new PostgreSQL cluster at port 5433 rather than 5432.
 YMMV.